May 26, 2026

 Secured personal loans are backed by collateral, such as your car or funds in a savings account.
 If you don't have a good credit score, getting a secured personal loan could be easier than finding an unsecured option.

-Debt consolidation combines multiple debts, such as credit card balances, to streamline multiple debt payments into one monthly sum.
+Debt consolidation combines multiple debts, such as credit card balances, into a single monthly payment.

 A co-signer can improve your chances of approval, especially if your credit score isn't high enough.
 If you aren't able to repay the loan, the co-signer will be on the hook to make payments.